What Is Schema Markup & How to Implement It

 Let’s go!

-Schema markup, or structured data, is code added to a webpage to help search engines understand its content better.
-It provides a standardized language, or "vocabulary," that categorizes information—such as reviews, events, or products—allowing search engines to display rich snippets in search results.
-This improves visibility and helps users find relevant details quickly.
+Schema markup is a code in the form of structured data added to a webpage to help search engines understand its content better.
+It provides a standardized language, or "vocabulary," that categorizes information — such as reviews, events, or products — allowing search engines to display rich snippets in search results.
+This improves SEO visibility and helps users find relevant details quickly.

 At its core, Schema is only the language that is used to represent data.
 The actual data is called structured data.